krateng/maloja/README.md

 ## How to install

 Installing Maloja is fairly easy on a Linux machine.
 Don't ask me how to do it on Windows, I have no clue.
+Don't ask me to add any lines to make it work on Windows either, the code is already shitty enough.

 1) Install the requirements: